 See our Finishing options page to find out more.

-Our model making and RP workshop team deliver high-quality 3D printed and vacuum cast prototype parts.
+Our model making and AP/AM workshop team deliver high-quality 3D printed and vacuum cast prototype parts.
 We offer next day dispatch on SLS, SLA, Polyjet and DLP.
 Request a quote for your next prototype project.

 Gemma Zouher-Lewis

-Senior RP Workshop Technician - Team Leader
+RP Team Leader

 Jordan Cooney